SDS logo

 • Helps patients feel deeply relaxed but still conscious.

-• Requires someone to drive you home.
+• Requires someone to drive you home after the procedure.

 3. IV Sedation